dtarudji/SOA12cUpgrade/Home.md

-# Oracle SOA Cloud Service (SOACS) Migration Lab Workshop
+# Oracle SOA Cloud Service - Migration Lab Workshop

 ![](images/j2c-logo.png)

 > Updated: February, 2019

-## Journey To The Cloud: Oracle SOA Cloud Service - Enterprise Integration Hands On Lab -
+## Oracle SOA Cloud Service - Migration Lab - OCIclassic to OCI

 ## Overview

-Oracle SOA Cloud Service provides a PaaS computing platform for running Oracle SOA Suite, Oracle Service Bus and Integration Analytics in the cloud.
+Oracle SOA Cloud Service provides a PaaS computing platform for running Oracle SOA Suite, Oracle Service Bus and orchestrating Integration in the cloud.

 Enterprises can innovate faster, improve customer engagement, drive business-process efficiency, and accelerate digital transformation with Oracle Cloud.
 Oracle is the enterprise technology partner that positions companies for tomorrow, today; empowering businesses of all sizes on their journey of digital transformation.
 Oracle Cloud provides leading-edge capabilities in software as a service, platform as a service, infrastructure as a service, and data as a service.

-At Oracle we have invested in delivering a plethora of new Cloud Services and we want to show you how simple – yet powerful they are.
-We specifically wanted to focus on low code, high productivity services that can be used in building enterprise grade solutions.
-We believe the best way to do this is to showcase a real world business solution comprised of these services.
-You will build the entire solution during the course of this workshop all in a stress-free fun environment.
+At Oracle we have invested in delivering a plethora of new Cloud Services and we want to show migration steps from OCI classic.
+We specifically wanted to focus on low code, high productivity services and artifacts that can be used in building enterprise grade solutions.
+In the labe a real world business solution comprised of composite services.
+You will migrate existing SOA solution on OCI classic to OCI, all in a controlled environment.

-This workshop will focus on the SOA Cloud Service (SOACS) capabilities.
+This workshop will focus on migrating the SOA artifacts and considerations.

 ## Hands-on Lab Overview